iuni-cadre/cadre-website-content/pages/06.resources/02.data-access-policy/sidebar.md

 ---

 ### Forms ###
-If you are interested in accessing the data enclave, please complete the application form at the following address: [http://iuni.iu.edu/resources/cadre/general-data-user](http://iuni.iu.edu/resources/cadre/general-data-user)
+If you are interested in accessing the data enclave, [please complete the application form here](http://iuni.iu.edu/resources/cadre/general-data-use).

 ---